 The healthcare provider and the patient fill out the REFERRAL FORM and return it to the RTP mailbox (at Griffith Edwards House or Allan Memorial Institute).

 A Peer Mentor contacts the patient by telephone or e-mail to set up a needs assessment interview.

 At the first meeting, the Peer Mentor and the Mentee fill out a PEER NEEDS ASSESSMENT FORM together (it will pinpoint interests, objectives, goals).
 They also decide when and how often to meet (weekly/bi-weekly).

-Next, they fill out 2 copies of the CONSENT FOR PEER MENTORING FORM (this explains scheduling and communication policy, confidentiality, emergency plans, etc.).
-One copy is kept by the Peer Mentor in a file, the other belongs to the Mentee.
+Next, they fill out two copies of the CONSENT FOR PEER MENTORING FORM (this explains scheduling and communication policy, confidentiality, emergency plans, etc.).
+One copy is kept by the Peer Mentor in a file; the other belongs to the Mentee.

 The Peer Mentor contacts the referring clinician to confirm that the Mentor/Mentee relationship has begun.
 The Peer Mentor also informs the clinician when the relationship is nearing an end.